InterstellarScience/Personal-Quantum-Lab/Quantum_Information/Bell_States/README.md

 7. Skills learned
 - Bell state preparation using a Hadamard and a CNOT gate.
 - Pauli-X and Pauli-Z transformations.
-- Quantum circuit simulation with Qiskit Aer and parts of Qiskit coding.
+- Quantum circuit simulation with Qiskit Aer and the basics of Qiskit coding.
 - Statevector verification.
 - Measurement statistics using repeated shots.
 - Python functions and modular code organization.